 Capital Power currently has two committed credit facilities under credit agreements among CPLP, CPLPHI and Capital Power (US Holdings) Inc. (as borrowers) and the Company (as covenantor) and various lenders as described below.
-Capital Power's credit facilities include: (i) an extendible syndicated facility of up to \$700 million, with an accordion feature to increase the facility size by up to \$300 million; and (ii) an extendible revolving club credit facility of up to \$300 million.
-Both credit agreements were extended and amended in July 2021 transitioning them into Sustainability-Linked Credit facilities (SLCs).
-The 5-year, \$1 billion SLCs reinforce Capital Power's ESG ambitions and commitments by introducing financial incentives to reach its ESG goals.
+Capital Power's credit facilities include: (i) an extendible syndicated facility of up to \$700 million, which includes a \$300 million sublimit to issue letters of credit; and (ii) an extendible revolving club credit facility of up to \$300 million.
+Both credit agreements were extended and amended in July 2022 and have an expiration date of July 14, 2027.
+Prior to that, both credit agreements were extended and amended in July 2021 where they were transitioned into SLCs.
+The SLCs continue to reinforce Capital Power's ambitions and commitments by introducing financial incentives to reach its sustainability goals.
 The SLCs are structured with one key performance indicator with annual Sustainability Performance Targets aligned to one of Capital Power's publicly stated Sustainability Targets; to reduce Scope 1 CO2 emission intensity by 65% by 2030 from 2005 levels.
 The SLCs include terms that reduce or increase borrowing costs as the annual targets are met or missed.
 Achievement of the Company's GHG emission intensity reductions will be driven by operational enhancements, strategic investments in renewables and decarbonization technologies, and the elimination of coal through the Genesee repowering project.
-Both SLCs have an expiration date of July 13, 2026).
 Confirmation of Guarantees from the Company, CPLP, Capital Power (US Holdings) Inc., Capital Power LP Holdings Inc. and Capital Power U.S. Financing L.P. in respect of their affiliate guarantees were provided to the lenders to ensure that any obligations of the borrowers remain pari passu with the Company's other senior unsecured borrowings.
 Similar guarantees were also provided for all Note Purchase Agreements and the Prudential Agreement (as defined above under "Capital Structure - Debt Issuance") to meet the pari passu covenants in those agreements.

-The syndicated and club credit facilities also require CPC to meet certain financial covenants, including maintaining a consolidated senior debt to consolidated capitalization ratio of not more than 0.65 to 1.0 as at the end of any fiscal quarter.
+The SLCs also require CPC to meet certain financial covenants, including maintaining a consolidated senior debt to consolidated capitalization ratio of not more than 0.65 to 1.0 as at the end of any fiscal quarter.
 In addition, in the event that CPC is assigned a credit rating by S&P that is less than BBB- or by DBRS that is less than BBB (low) (in each case assigned with a stable outlook), then CPC must also maintain a ratio of consolidated EBITDA (to consolidated interest expense (each as defined in each of the credit agreements) of not less than 2.5 to 1.0 as at the end of each fiscal quarter.
 The syndicated and club credit facilities also prohibit CPC from making distributions if an event of default has occurred and is continuing or would reasonably be expected to result from the distribution.